Collaborative leadership: Characteristics of collaborative leaders

-Rod Newing, writing in a Financial Times supplement special report, said that "If a collaboration is to be effective, each party must recognize and respect the different cultures of the other".
-And traditional development paths do not prepare leaders well for this.
-"Traditional management development, is based on giving potential managers a team of people and a set of resources to control – and success is rewarded with more people and more resources to control.
-By contrast, collaboration requires managers to achieve success through people and resources outside their control and for this they have had no preparation".
+Writing in a Financial Times supplement special report, Rod Newing said that, "If a collaboration is to be effective, each party must recognise and respect the different cultures of the other ...
+Traditional management development often rewards managers with increasing authority over people and resources.
+By contrast, collaboration requires leaders to achieve results through people and resources outside their direct control."

-Steven Wilson mentions four major key leadership traits that all highly collaborative leaders share in "Collaborative leadership: it's good to talk":
+In his article, "Collaborative leadership: it's good to talk", Steven Wilson mentioned four key leadership traits that all highly collaborative leaders share: